 3.1.3.
-Conclusions and first recommendations for the use of automated image acquisition/analysis
+Conclusions and recommendations for the use of automated image acquisition/analysis

-The in flow or in situ imaging instruments applied in JERICO-NEXT have different optical and fluidic characteristics, which lead to various results in terms of image resolution (magnification/size of particles analysed) and measurements (features).
+The in-flow or in situ imaging instruments applied in JERICO-NEXT have different optical and fluidic characteristics, which lead to various results in terms of image resolution (magnification/size of particles analysed) and measurements (features).
 That's why specific training sets are built for each instrument.
 However, some inter comparison and inter calibration exercises started to be operated in the field and laboratory and will need to be continued in order to better define the acquisition capacity of each device and the interoperability of available training sets.
-Results and recommendations will be then integrated in Deliverable D3.2.